 Interest rate risk refers to the portfolio's exposure to fair value losses arising from increasing interest rates.
 The Appraiser has an investment policy that limits the maturities on repurchase agreements to no more than 60 days from the date of purchase.

 Credit Risk

-The Appraiser's repurchase agreement is fully collateralized by U.S. Treasury, U.S. Government agencies and/or United States Government obligations.
+The Appraiser's repurchase agreements, purchased and sold during the fiscal year, are fully collateralized by U.S. Treasury, U.S. Government agencies and/or United States Government obligations.

 Note 3 - Excess Commissions